richardjlyon/richardlyon-210131/content/essays/is-lockdown-pseudoscience.md

 To get our eye in before we look at whether lockdown events influenced the rate of fatal infection, it helps to understand some simple maths.

 Infectious disease is potentially dangerous because it's an exponential phenomenon.
 The daily increase or decrease in infections is proportional to the number already infected.
 Like bank interest rate, very small changes in infection rate give rise to very large changes over time in the number infected.
-The problem is, when the changes are small and the time period is relatively short, it's very hard to see from a graph of daily infection numbers whether the infection rate is changing.
+The problem is, since the changes are relatively small and the time period is relatively short, it's very hard to see from a graph of daily infection numbers whether the infection rate is changing.
 Is the curvy graph more curvy, or less curvy?
 That's hard for our eyes to detect.

 But there is a simple maths technique for making these tiny changes visible to our eyes.
 Because the dynamics are governed by power laws, when we take the log of the daily infection rate, tangent ('slope') in the resulting graph corresponds to the rate of infection at that moment.[^Hobbie2015] And our eye is very much better at seeing 'slope' than 'curviness'.
 When infection is rising, the slope points upward.
 If the rate of infection increases, the slope increases.
 If the infection growth rate is zero, the slope is level.
 If infection is falling, the slope points downward.
 If the rate of infection falls further, the slope steepens downward.